dotnet/EntityFramework.Docs/entity-framework/ef6/saving/concurrency.md

 }
 ```

-A good way to simulate a concurrency exception is to set a breakpoint on the SaveChanges call and then modify an entity that is being saved in the database using another tool such as SQL Management Studio.
+A good way to simulate a concurrency exception is to set a breakpoint on the SaveChanges call and then modify an entity that is being saved in the database using another tool such as SQL Server Management Studio.
 You could also insert a line before SaveChanges to update the database directly using SqlCommand.
 For example:

 ``` csharp
 context.Database.SqlCommand(